 - Write: "What can you do if your partner is abusive?"
 "How can you help a friend who is being abused?"
-"What can you do if you are abusing your partner?" on three flipcharts of white board - Markers and tape
+"What can you do if you are abusing your partner?" on three flipcharts or a white board. - Markers and tape.